How to create effective digital signage content

 Digital display board ideas

-Studies have found that, in comparison to images, video content helps to mentally transport customers into the experience.
+Studies have found that digital video signage helps to mentally transport customers into the experience.

-Roggeveen explains that increased emotional connection created by video content actually reduces price sensitivity in customers and enhances their consumption of more hedonic options .
+Roggeveen explains that increased emotional connection created by digital video signage actually reduces price sensitivity in customers and enhances their consumption of more hedonic options .